 Overall, I see how the #BeMore culture at GHJ has helped us do an impactful job of celebrating each individual’s success and supporting one other as we grow.
 The more women, and men, feel empowered, the better equipped we are to help others reach their own goals and #BeMore.
 It creates a more supportive work environment and, in turn, a more productive firm that can better serve our clients.
 I am proud to be a part of everything GHJ does to #BeMore for its employees.

 Anita Wu, CPA, CFE, joined GHJ in 2000 and has more than 25 years of auditing experience within the entertainment industry.
 Her specialty includes profit participation audits on behalf of talent, investors and co-producers at both the major and mini studios.
-She currently manages most of the audits…Learn More
+She currently manages and oversees…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More